mothenjoyer69/bc250-documentation/README.md

 This page is for documentation and information on the ASRock/AMD BC-250, and about running it as a general purpose PC.
 These are compute units sold in a 4u rackmount chassis for the purpose of crypto mining.
 Thankfully everyone who bought these for that purpose lost a lot of money and is selling them off for cheap!

 # Hardware info
 - Features an AMD BC250 APU, codenamed 'Ariel', a cut-down variant of the APU in the PS5.
-It integrates 6x Zen 2 cores, at up to 3.49GHz (ish), as well as a 24CU RDNA2 iGPU (Codename 'cyan-skillfish'), as opposed to the 36 available in a standard PS5 Ariel SoC
+It integrates 6x Zen 2 cores, at up to 3.49GHz (ish), as well as a 24CU RDNA2 iGPU (Codename 'cyan-skillfish').
+The standard PS5 SoC has 36CUs.
 - 1x M.2 2280 slot with support for NVMe (PCIe 2.0 x2) and SATA 3
 - 1x DisplayPort, 1x GbE Ethernet, 2x USB 2.0, 2x USB 3.0
 - 1x SPI header, 1x auto-start jumper, 1x clear CMOS jumper, 5x fans (non-standard connector), 1x TPM header